CSV Template Structure (Add new items)

 All empty value in any editable attribute will overwrite and clear the existing value.

-Glossary, Category, Term
+4. Glossary, Category, and Term Objects

 Field